Introduction by Beth Saulnier

 Do you think there’s something special about this scientific corridor, and our collaborations with neighboring partners?
 Absolutely.
 This 68th Street corridor is amazing.
 Our patients get the best care because of our partnership with NewYork-Presbyterian and our close affiliation with Hospital for Special Surgery; and the research opportunities at Memorial Sloan Kettering and The Rockefeller University for our students and trainees are second to none.
 Our alliance with NewYork-Presbyterian is strong and I have a close partner in NewYork-Presbyterian President and CEO Dr. Steve Corwin, who shares our goal of providing the highest quality care for our patients.
 It has been a pleasure working closely with Dr. Corwin.
 We’re growing our relationship with Hunter College, which has a floor in the Belfer Research Building and is a vital partner in our Clinical and Translational Science Center.
 All of these reasons are why Governor Cuomo and Mayor de Blasio will be investing more than $1 billion in state and city life sciences initiatives.
 California and Massachusetts are way ahead in terms of public and private investment in the life sciences and in the number of startups and incubator sites.
 In New York, we arguably have as many discoveries, but many of those researchers leave town and set up their companies elsewhere.
 The next step is to leverage those discoveries in New York.

 How do you see Weill Cornell’s global reach as an asset?
 Globally, we are a major player.
-We are the only U.S. medical school with a branch in a foreign land, Qatar.
+We are the only U.S. medical school with a location in a foreign land, Qatar.
 We have some of the best global health programs in Tanzania, Haiti, India, Ghana and Brazil.
 We have an exceptional educational program in Salzburg, Austria.
 We have started some movement in both education and clinical activities in China, as consultants.
 There are more than 100 million middle- and upper-class Chinese people who want private healthcare, and only half a dozen or so Westernized hospitals to accommodate them.
 Obviously the need is there.
 Some of our peer institutions are getting into the market, but you’ve got to be careful because the culture, language and political system are different, so economically you’ve got to be prudent.

 Could you describe your leadership style?
 One, I’m transparent.
 I’ve found with faculty and trainees, if you are transparent and honest, even if the news is not good, they’re all professionals and they’ll handle it.
 Number two, consensus building is important.
 In my work, 85 percent of the stuff is relatively easy, because everyone agrees; it’s the other 15 percent where you have to come to a solution.
 My third style is motivation.
 I can’t see patients for our faculty, do research for them or teach for them.
 My job is to motivate them, to keep them interested in our mission.